keszeiz/nCoV-SARS-2-CeMM/narratives/nCoV-SARS-2-CeMM_Generalaudience3_15-07-2020.md

 # [Why is it important to know the source of infection?](https://nextstrain.org/community/jgenger/SARS-CoV-2-project/NextstrainAustriav20?branchLabel=clade&c=location&d=tree&f_country=Austria&m=div&p=full)

-* In Austria, approximately half of the COVID-19 cases were successfully assigned to a cluster.<a href="https://nextstrain.org/community/jgenger/SARS-CoV-2-project/NextstrainAustriav20?branchLabel=clade&c=location&d=map&f_country=Austria&m=div&p=full" target="_ blank">[4]</a>
+* In Austria, approximately half of the COVID-19 cases were successfully assigned to a cluster.<a href="https://www.ages.at/service/service-presse/pressemeldungen/epidemiologische-abklaerung-am-beispiel-covid-19/" target="_ blank">[4]</a>

-* Most of the clusters were linked to leisure activities and household transmission of the virus, and no transmission could be linked to public transportation.<a href="https://nextstrain.org/community/jgenger/SARS-CoV-2-project/NextstrainAustriav20?branchLabel=clade&c=location&d=map&f_country=Austria&m=div&p=full" target="_ blank">[4]</a>
+* Most of the clusters were linked to leisure activities and household transmission of the virus.<a href="https://www.ages.at/service/service-presse/pressemeldungen/epidemiologische-abklaerung-am-beispiel-covid-19/" target="_ blank">[4]</a>

 * This gives important information on how the virus spreads, a valuable tool for decision makers.